LETTERS OF RECOMMENDATION

 Whom should I ask to write LORs for me?

-• At least one of your recommenders should be a professor who knows you well and can speak not only to your academic achievements but also to your personal qualities.
+• You should have at least two academic recommenders.
+These should be professors who know you well and can speak not only to your academic achievements but also to your personal qualities.
 You want the professor to be able to say more than “Ms. Jones is a good student who earned a high grade in my class.”
 It is perfectly fine for both of your recommendations to come from professors; in fact, that’s often the case for students going straight to law school from undergrad.
 Some schools accept up to three LORs, and if you have someone who can give you a professional reference (a former employer, perhaps), that can be a nice addition to your academic references.

 When should I contact potential recommenders?